othermod/DPI-Topper-3/atmega/README.md

 The process for flashing with Arduino is similar to the Raspberry Pi method.

+**Warning:** Ensure that an LCD is NOT connected to the Topper when flashing the firmware using an Arduino.

 #### Connecting to the Arduino

 ![Arduino to Topper Connections](images/arduino.jpg)